WEPN-FM: Enter "Kiss FM" (1981–1994)

-"Smooth R&B and Classic Soul" (1994–2012)
+"Smooth R&B and Classic Soul" (1995–2012)

 In December 1994, WQHT's parent Emmis Communications took advantage of newly relaxed FCC ownership regulations and agreed to purchase WRKS from Summit, forming the market's first FM duopoly.
-WRKS subsequently stopped playing hip-hop and focused on an Urban Adult Contemporary format using the slogan "Smooth R&B and Classic Soul".
+WRKS subsequently stopped playing hip-hop and flipped to urban adult contemporary format using the slogan "Smooth R&B and Classic Soul".
 The shift in format resulted in notable personalities associated with the previous format, such as Wendy Williams and Red Alert, moving from WRKS to WQHT.
 The new sound on WRKS was introduced by the station during its annual "Twelve Days of Kiss-mas" promotion during the Christmas holiday, and was fully implemented in January 1995.
 Soul music legend Barry White became the station's imaging voice and promotional face, and would remain in this role until his death in 2003.

 In September 1995, WRKS hired another deep-voiced bass singer, Isaac Hayes, as its new morning show host, and later added Ashford & Simpson to helm its afternoon drive program.
 Funk musician Roger Troutman (of the band Zapp) and former disc jockey-turned-motivational speaker Les Brown also hosted programs on WRKS around this time.

 WRKS's playlist for its first year consisted almost exclusively of songs from the 1960s and 1970s; after 1996, the station began reintroducing current R&B back into rotation.
 But in 1999, WRKS switched from a classic soul-based Urban AC format to a mostly current R&B format.
 That same year, Frankie Crocker was hired as an announcer and a weekend DJ.
 The station slowly began to reintroduce rap in 2000.
 When WWPR-FM was launched in March 2002, the station shifted back to classic soul.
 In 2003, Barry Mayo briefly returned as general manager for WRKS, WQHT and jazz-formatted WQCD (now WFAN-FM), and WRKS returned to its full-fledged Urban AC format.